Sinus infections, sinus headaches, nasal congestion, and nasal drainage are all treated in the same way.

 There are essentially only two ways to treat nose and/or sinus problems

-ONE: Anything and everything we can think of that will take down and keep down swelling in the nose.
+ONE: Non-surgical is anything and everything we can think of that will take down and keep down swelling in the nose.

 - Aggressive allergy treatment for allergic swelling